As published in The Beast magazine - Oct 2016

 Byrne’s previous apartment block saved 20 percent on water consumption when the owner’s corporation organised a bulk change in showerheads and flow restrictors in all units, with Sydney Water’s Waterfix program.
 Cost savings total $11,500 each year.

-So with National Water Week (16-22 October) on our doorstep, it’s a good time for making water-wise apartment living second nature.
+So with National Water Week on our doorstep in October, it’s a good time for making water-wise apartment living second nature.
 Here are three good places to start.

 Fit tap aerators and flow controllers to your existing taps to reduce water use by more than half.
 If in the market for new taps, choose new 3-star models, including lever, mixer and quarter-turn styles.
 They use about half the amount of water as a standard tap.